vioxcd/ff-dashboard/src/streamlit/HELP.md

 The score is calculated in two ways:

 1. As Ani-chan did, where 5 and 3-stars rating doesn't translate nicely to 100 points (e.g. 5-stars equal 90 points).
 This is called `anichan_score`
-2. The *correct* score translation where 5-stars *is equal* to 100 points, etc., called `ff_score` (some ratings that uses 100 points before changing to 5-stars are preserved in their points form, e.g. winuyi's Sangatsu II rating is 100, not 90)
+2. The *correct* score translation where 5-stars *is equal* to 100 points, etc., called `ff_score`*

+*Some ratings that uses 100 points format before changing to 5-stars format are mapped to their currently used points format, e.g. hammz uses 5-stars format and his Chihayafuru rating is 99 previously.
+His rating is mapped back to 5-stars (99 is 5-stars), and then translated back to 100 points to become 100)

 ---